ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/monday/installing_software.md

 	git submodule init
 	git submodule update
 	make
-	# might have problems retreiving data.tgz file ... if so, try again
+	# might have problems retreiving data.tgz file ... if so, try again ...
+	# during 9-5 EST(!) ...
 	# test installation, should see help documentation for classify
 	java -jar classifier.jar classify
 	# this should give you a "Command Error" because you didn\'t specify output
 	# ... but it should give you a list of options
+	# feel free to move on if the 'make' fails due to data.tgz file
 	cd ..

 **4\.c** Add the location of classifier.jar as a variable in our \.bash_profile